 The Inn at Monticello is the perfect home base for exploring Virginia’s wine country.
-There are more than 25 wineries within 30 minutes of the Inn, including Jefferson Vineyards (next to Monticello), Trump Vineyards (formerly Kluge) and Blenheim Vineyards (owned by the Dave Matthews family), which are just down the road.
+There are more than 30 wineries within 30 minutes of the Inn, including Jefferson Vineyards (next to Monticello), Trump Vineyards and Blenheim Vineyards (owned by the Dave Matthews family), which are just down the road.

 In 1773, Thomas Jefferson gave 400 acres near Monticello to establish the first commercial vineyard in Virginia and the American colonies.
-Now, with more than 200 vineyards across the state, Virginia has become the nation's fifth largest wine producer, and a destination for the wine enthusiast.
+Now, with 300 vineyards across the state, Virginia has become one of the nation's largest wine producers, and a destination for the wine enthusiast.

-For information about Charlottesville area wineries, go to The Monticello Wine Trail and The Appellation Trail.
+For information about Charlottesville area wineries, go to The Monticello Wine Trail.
 And for a fascinating story involving Thomas Jefferson’s intrigue with wine, read The Billionaire’s Vinegar, by Benjamin Wallace, available at the Monticello Gift Shop or at leading bookstores.

 Vinnmont Virginia Wine Tours:

 For a truly memorable tasting experience, hire a local wine expert to drive you to a selected group of Charlottesville wineries!
-We are now
+We offer

-offering guided Virginia wine tours through our new company, VinnMont.
+guided Virginia wine tours through our affiliated company, VinnMont.

 During a tour, we typically visit 2-4 of Virginia's finest wineries for tastings, and we take you to see some of the most beautiful countryside imaginable.
-Tours last 3 - 5 hours and include deluxe transportation and a gourmet lunch served at one of the wineries, but do not include tasting room fees (by state law, we are prohibited from paying these for our guests).
-Call us at 434-296-1344 (Vinnmont), or at 434-979-3593 (The Inn at Monticello) for more information and
+Tours last 3 - 5 hours and include deluxe transportation and a gourmet lunch served at one of the wineries.
+Call us at 434-296-8466 (Vinnmont), or at 434-979-3593 (The Inn at Monticello) for more information and

 to make your reservations.